 Never make assumptions about your counterpart based on their ethnicity, gender, religion or nationality.
 Take a genuine in them as individuals and try to uncover the motivations, objectives and needs that are driving their behavior.

-If you’re interested in boosting your ability as a negotiator, learn more about IESE’s “High Performance Negotiator” program, a three-day immersion designed for senior executives, entrepreneurs and other professionals whose roles require them to negotiate on a regular basis.
-The next edition will take place on the school’s Munich campus from June 17-19, 2020.
+If you’re interested in boosting your ability as a negotiator, learn more about IESE’s “High-Performance Negotiator” program, a three-day immersion designed for senior executives, entrepreneurs and other professionals whose roles require them to negotiate on a regular basis.
+The next edition will take place on July 5-7, 2021, at IESE’s Barcelona campus.